tomcritchlow/tomcritchlow.github.io/_posts/2018-10-10-of-gardens-and-wikis.md

 So as I'm reading these pieces it strikes me that I consume & produce information as follows:

-- **Streams** - mostly Twitter for me, this is where fast twitch information discovery happens.
+**Streams** - mostly Twitter for me, this is where fast twitch information discovery happens.
 The firehose of content.
 But with an undercurrent of creating new connections.
+While I'm slightly over-consuming here I can't kick the habit because of so many incredible connections that have come from it.

-- **Campfires** - mostly blogging for me, my blog functions as a digital campfire (or a series of campfires) that are slower burn but fade relatively quickly over the timeframe of years.
+**Campfires** - mostly blogging for me, though I know some folks gather around private slack groups too.
+My blog functions as a digital campfire (or a series of campfires) that are slower burn but fade relatively quickly over the timeframe of years.
 Connection forming, thinking out loud, self referencing and connection forming.
+This builds muscle, helps me articulate my thinking and is the connective tissue between ideas, people and more.
+While I'm not a daily blogger I've been blogging on and off for 10+ years.

-- **Gardens** - This is the wiki layer Michael references above and I don't think I have any real solution here.
+**Gardens** - This is the wiki layer Michael references above and I don't think I have any real solution here.
 Where is the tool to curate, connect and explore information?
 Where is my personal learning curriculum?
 This decades-spanning project of information sensemaking is missing for me but seems appealing.
-Are.na, Pinboard and Pocket fill some portion of this gap for me but none of them are building a garden I can maintain...
+Are.na, Pinboard, Evernote and Pocket all fill some portion of this gap for me but none of them are building a garden I can maintain...

 Michael's piece was written in 2015 and references heavily the idea of federated wikis and I'm curious to hear where his thinking went with it.